Skip to content

 Personalized Autonomy Allowance (APA)

 Home APA is the main aid for seniors losing autonomy.
 It is granted to people aged 60 and over classified in GIR 1 to 4 (AGGIR scale).
-The maximum monthly amount in 2026 reaches:
+Maximum monthly amounts in 2026 reach:

-Depending on income, the person pays a co-payment of 0 to 90 per cent.
+Depending on income, the person pays a co-payment from 0 to 90 per cent.

 Tax credit

-Any individual employer or personal service client benefits from a 50 per cent tax credit on expenses, capped at 12,000 euros per year (increased based on family situation).
-This credit is combinable with APA.
+Any individual employer or personal service client gets a 50 per cent tax credit on expenses, capped at 12,000 euros per year (with family-based increases).
+The credit is combinable with APA, which makes the real difference.

 Other aid